 The good news is that it is never too late.
-Addressing these underlying gaps can help your child in many ways beyond just reading and writing.
+Addressing underlying issues can help your child in many ways beyond just reading and writing.
 Without the frustration of trying to keep up, they are able to relax in the classroom.
-As anxiety decreases, social and emotional learning develops, friendships become easier, and the children have fewer meltdowns.
+As anxiety decreases, social and emotional learning develops, friendships become easier, the children have fewer meltdowns, and family relationships improve.

 The First Step

 The first step is to make an appointment for an initial parent consultation.
-This is a time set aside just for you, a safe place for you to talk about whatever is worrying you.
-We can talk about strategies and there is the option to support healing by delving more deeply into the “why” behind your child’s classroom and behavioural challenges.
+This is a time set aside just for you, a safe place for you to share your concerns.
+We can talk about strategies and how I can support your family.

 It’s Never too Late